ocf/ocfweb/ocfweb/docs/docs/staff/tips/staffvm/ocfweb.md

 otherwise, push to your fork and submit a pull request and someone will merge it for you, after which you can trigger the puppet run on your VM.

+Furthermore, you will need to install the `libcrack2-dev` package so that the crypto libraries `ocfweb` depends on will successfully compile.

 [0]: https://github.com/ocf/ocfweb
 [1]: https://github.com/ocf/puppet
 [2]: https://github.com/ocf/puppet/blob/master/hieradata/nodes/fireball.yaml